atotty/Checkout-Student/README.md

 - (5 pts.)
 Server can be multithreaded and handles multiple simultaneous requests without race conditions.

 - (5 pts.)
-RequestItem is comparable and RequestItemComparator has been meaningfully implemented.
+RequestItem is comparable and/or RequestItemComparator has been meaningfully implemented.

 - (5 pts.)
 You have completed student_readme.md to describe your approach to solving the problems you encountered while creating it.
 This need not be a diary, but your design choices should be clearly explained here.
     - What design choices did you make?
 Why?